Müllerian agenesis: Laboratory-grown vagina

 Promising research includes the use of laboratory-grown structures, which are less subject to the complications of non-vaginal tissue, and may be grown using the woman's own cells as a culture source.

 A 2014 study and experiment with laboratory-grown engineered vaginas using the patient's own cells resulted in fully functional vaginas capable of menstruation, sustaining penetrative sex, and orgasm in 4 patients, showing promise of fully correcting this condition.

 Epidemiology

-The prevalence remains sparsely investigated.
-To date, two population-based nationwide studies have been conducted both estimating a prevalence about 1 in 5,000 live female births.
-According to some reports, Queen Amalia of Greece may have had the syndrome, but a 2011 review of the historical evidence concludes that it is not possible to determine the inability of her and her husband to have a child.
-Their inability to conceive an heir contributed to the overthrow of the king King Otto.
+It is estimated to affect about 1 in 5,000 live female births.